 The big finale to the epic 'Twilight' series finally dawns (hehe) upon us, the limp tale continues from where it left off.
-Unfortunately this means we go straight back into the vampire soap opera we had to put up with in the last deary installment.
+Unfortunately this means we go straight back into the vampire soap opera we had to put up with in the last deary instalment.
 Its not as bad as the last film in that sense, at least this time we have 'Bella' getting used to her new vampire skills and scowling EVEN more than normal.
-On the down side we still have 'Jacob' sexually frustrated because he can't do it doggy style with 'Bella' and lots of average young actors with lots of poorly done heavy face makeup.
+On the down side we still have Jacob sexually frustrated because he can't do it doggy style with Bella and lots of average young actors with lots of poorly done heavy face makeup.

-The effects are still pretty damn ropey all the way through, the CGI is near laughable in most sequences with terrible special vampire skill sequences of super speed.
+The effects are still pretty damn ropy all the way through, the CGI is near laughable in most sequences with terrible special vampire skill sequences of super speed.
 The wolves look like cartoons and characters look like ragdolls when knocked about in the air or where ever.

 Worst new effect must be the new born child, was that thing CGI? it bloody looked like it.
 Jesus that looked eerie, I think it was either a fully CGI baby or a real baby with a CGI face! good god!, no wonder everyone thought it was evil.